peterhj/libmkl_link/README.md

 # libmkl_link

-This library statically links various versions of Intel MKL, depending on the enabled features.
+This library dynamically links various versions of Intel MKL, depending on the enabled features.
 To actually call the MKL BLAS functions, use a CBLAS FFI crate, such as [cblas_ffi](https://github.com/peterhj/libcblas_ffi).